mirza1272/YouTube-RAG-Assistant/README.md

 # YouTube Transcript RAG Chatbot 🎥🤖

 Welcome to the **YouTube Transcript RAG Chatbot**!
 This is a modern, full-stack application that allows you to instantly chat with any YouTube video.
-Just paste a YouTube URL, and the app will download the transcript, build a local knowledge base, and let you ask questions about the video's content using the incredibly fast Llama 3 LLM (via Groq) and Gemini Embeddings.
+Just paste a YouTube URL, and the app will download the transcript, build a local knowledge base, and let you ask questions about the video's content using the Llama 3 LLM (via Groq) and Gemini Embeddings with automatic fallback when the Gemini quota is exhausted.

 ## ✨ Features
 - **Instant Video Processing:** Paste a URL and chat with the video in seconds.
-- **Gemini Embeddings:** Uses Gemini for embeddings.
+- **Gemini Embeddings with Fallback:** Uses Gemini for embeddings first, then falls back to a local offline embedding strategy if the API quota is exhausted.
 - **Fast Inference:** Powered by Groq's insanely fast inference engine running `Llama-3.3-70b-versatile`.
 - **Beautiful UI/UX:** A sleek, ChatGPT-like interface featuring Glassmorphism, a dark mode default, and fluid animations.
 - **Markdown Support:** Renders Markdown and code blocks with syntax highlighting directly in the chat.
 Automatically Support the LLM Markdown Styling into Attractive UI.